Sharannya340/the-walking-hand/README.md

 **Response:**
 `[The project was created through a structured sequence of digital modeling and physical assembly.
 The hand structure was first designed in Blender and 3D printed to achieve precision.
 Individual components were then cleaned, sanded, and fit.
 Motors and servos were mounted within the structure using mechanical fasteners and adhesives, with careful attention to alignment and load distribution.
 Wiring was routed internally to maintain a clean external form while ensuring accessibility for debugging.
 Iterative revisions were made throughout assembly, particularly in joint tolerances and motor placement, to improve stability and motion quality.]`

+NEW-
+`[The hand model was 3D printed and mounted on an MDF board, that was painted black.
+Wires were connected from each finger to the ESP32 through a breadboard.
+The system was tested multiple times and adjusted for stable input.]`

 ## 17.2 Build Photos
 Add photos throughout the project.